Quantum-Assisted Online Task Offloading and Resource Allocation in MEC-Enabled Satellite-Aerial-Terrestrial Integrated Networks: System Model and Problem Formulation

 \section{System Model and Problem Formulation}

 In this section, we first introduce the SATIN system model.
 After that, the detailed task model and task execution model are described.
 Finally, we formulate an optimization problem to minimize the time-average expected service delay.
+Table. \ref{table: notation} is the summary of the notations.